-Cherry trees are extremely resilient trees, which make them an ideal choice for many home fruit growers.
+Cherry trees (Prunus spp.) are extremely resilient trees, hardy in U.S. Department of Agriculture plant hardiness zones 3 through 9, depending on species and cultivar, which make them an ideal choice for many home fruit growers.
 However, if you are trying to get rid of your cherry tree, this resilience can be a real hassle.
-Even if you cut back the whole tree, the roots themselves can stay active for years, producing new shrubs and growth every year to try to help the tree recover.
-The only way to completely stop cherry tree growth is to remove all of the roots from your entire garden.
+Even if you cut down the tree, the roots themselves can stay active for years, producing root suckers that grow into new shrubs and trees to try to help the plant recover.
+The only way to completely stop growth is to remove cherry tree roots from your entire garden.

 Dig out the area around the cherry tree roots to expose as much of the surface of the roots as possible.
 Exposing the roots makes them easier to remove, and also helps you know how much work you have to do.

 Break into the bark on the roots with a sharp shovel or spade.
 Make multiple cuts all along the length of the roots to expose the inner sensitive tissue.